chris-pearce/backpack.css/CONTRIBUTING.md

 Your text editor should be set up to work with this project's tooling.

-If you're using Visual Studio Code, you'll be prompted to install the relevant [**Extensions**](https://code.visualstudio.com/docs/editor/extension-gallery) and the relevant [**Workspace Settings**](https://code.visualstudio.com/docs/getstarted/settings) will automatically be applied.
-If you're not using Visual Studio Code, the stylelint.io site has an [Editor plugins](https://stylelint.io/user-guide/complementary-tools/#editor-plugins) section that may help.
+If you're using Visual Studio Code, you'll be prompted to install the relevant [**Extensions**](https://code.visualstudio.com/docs/editor/extension-gallery), and the appropriate [**Workspace Settings**](https://code.visualstudio.com/docs/getstarted/settings) will automatically be applied.
+For CSS linting and if you're not using Visual Studio Code, the [stylelint.io](https://stylelint.io/) site has an [Editor plugins](https://stylelint.io/user-guide/complementary-tools/#editor-plugins) section that may help.

 ### `yarn lint`

-Whenever you want to lint all of the source `.css` files you can run: `yarn lint`.
-And to auto fix errors run: `yarn lint --fix`.
-A pre-commit hook will check for conformity and where applicable auto fix any errors.
+Whenever you want to lint all of the source files, you can run `yarn lint`.
+A pre-commit hook will check for conformity and where applicable auto-fix any errors.

 ## File structure